philbowles/PangolinMQTT/docs/api.md

 OUTBOUND_PUB_TOO_BIG, // you tried to send out a a waaaaaay too big message BOGUS_PACKET, // should never happen - server sent malformed / unrecognised packet - SERIOUS PROBLEM X_INVALID_LENGTH // length of payload does not match expected data type in x functions - server sent malformed message - SERIOUS PROBLEM
+NO_SERVER_DETAILS // very silly if you let this happen - call setServer before connect!!!
 */

 ```